Sarah: Particle content

 \subsection{Vector superfields}

 The vector superfields are defined by the array \verb"Gauge".
 An entry reads

-The different parts have the following meaning: \begin{enumerate} \item \verb"Superfield name":\\ This is the name for the vector superfield and also the basis of the names for vector bosons and gauginos as explained in sec.~\ref{nomenclature} \item \verb"Dimension": \\ This defines the dimension of the \(SU(N)\) gauge group: \verb"U[1]" for an abelian gauge group or \verb"SU[N]" with integer N for a non-abelian gauge group. \item \verb"Name of Gauge Group": \\ This is the name of the gauge group, e.g. hypercharge, color or left.
-This choice is import because all matter particles charged under a non-abelian gauge group carry an corresponding index.
+The different parts have the following meaning: \begin{enumerate} \item \verb"Superfield name":\\ This is the name for the vector superfield and also the basis of the names for vector bosons and gauginos as explained in sec.~\ref{nomenclature} \item \verb"Dimension": \\ This defines the dimension of the \(SU(N)\) gauge group: \verb"U[1]" for an Abelian gauge group or \verb"SU[N]" with integer N for a non-Abelian gauge group. \item \verb"Name of Gauge Group": \\ This is the name of the gauge group, e.g. hypercharge, color or left.
+This choice is import because all matter particles charged under a non-Abelian gauge group carry an corresponding index.
 The name of the index consists of the first three letter of the name plus a number.
-Hence, it must be taken care that the first three letters of different gauge group names are not identical \item \verb"Coupling": The name of the coupling constant, e.g. \verb"g1" \item \verb"Expand": Values can be \verb"True" or \verb"False".
+Hence, it must be taken care that the first three letters of different gauge group names are not identical.
+Also the name for the indices in the adjoint representation are derived from this entry. \item \verb"Coupling": The name of the coupling constant, e.g. \verb"g1" \item \verb"Expand": Values can be \verb"True" or \verb"False".
 If it is set to \verb"True", all sums over the corresponding indices are evaluated during the calculation of the Lagrangian.
-This is normally done non-abelian gauge groups which get broken like the \(SU(2)_L\) in the MSSM. \end{enumerate} \SARAH adds for every vector superfield a soft-breaking gaugino mass
+This is normally done non-Abelian gauge groups which get broken like the \(SU(2)_L\) in the MSSM. \end{enumerate} \SARAH adds for every vector superfield a soft-breaking gaugino mass

 \paragraph*{Example: Standard model color group}